sominw/Image-Apportionor/README.md

 #Image Apportionor

 A simple clustering based image processing.
 In its nascent stages, the algorithm was just a test implementation of the K-Means clustering but ultimately evolved into something much more.
-The project was done in Summer '16 as a part of the mandatory training project after my second year in undergraduate.
+The project was done in Summer '16 as a part of the mandatory training project after my second year in undergraduate studies.

 ##Running the code
 `conda/pip install pil` updates the python image library necessary for image I/O operations.